mohamedaliznidi/the-book-of-bugs-n-charms/react/react-hooks/usestate.md

 });
 ```

-By adopting this approach, you maintain the integrity of React's state management mechanism, ensuring that state updates correctly propagate to the component's UI, thereby resolving the issue of the screen not updating.
+By adopting this mystical approach, you maintain the integrity of React's state management mechanism, ensuring that state updates correctly propagate to the enchantment's UI, thereby resolving the curse of the screen not updating.

-### Issue: Error - "Too Many Re-renders"
+### Curse 3: The "Too Many Re-renders" Dark Magic

-Encountering the error message "Too many re-renders" signifies that the component has entered an infinite loop of renders, surpassing React's limit.
-This situation typically arises when state is unconditionally set during the render phase, leading to a perpetual cycle of rendering and state updates.
+Encountering the cursed error message "Too many re-renders" signifies that the enchantment has entered an infinite loop of renders, surpassing React's mystical limits.
+This dark situation typically arises when state is unconditionally set during the render phase, leading to a perpetual cycle of rendering and state updates.

-#### Solution:
+**Exorcism Ritual:**

-To resolve this error, it's crucial to identify and rectify the root cause, which often lies in the misconfiguration of event handlers.
-Ensure that event handlers are passed correctly to JSX elements without invoking them during render.
+To banish this dark magic, it's crucial to identify and rectify the root cause, which often lies in the misconfiguration of event handlers.
+Ensure that event handlers are passed correctly to JSX elements without invoking them during the render ritual.

 **Example of Incorrect Usage:**